marvmelo/marvmelo.github.io/content/projects/pg.md

 Last semester I took a course in Computer Graphics.
 It was mostly Linear Algebra, which made me feel right at home.
 My baggage as a former Physics student made it so that almost all the mathematics was quite easy.
 I could focus more on implement my group's project, which I did almost all by myself.

-There were two projects: a ray tracing and bezier curves.
+There were two projects: a ray tracing engine and a bezier curves engine.

 ## Ray Tracing